hanabi/hanabi.github.io/README.md

 * When `n = -1` (the beginning of the *End-Game*), it is usually okay to discard, unless there is a single person who holds all the useful cards.
 * When `n` is smaller than `-1`, you should be very careful with discarding.
 It might still be the best thing to do, but it is usually better to *Burn* a clue (meaning to deliberately waste a clue).

-### Critical Discards after a Chop Move

-* If a player chop moves, and then the next time they discard, they discard a playable or critical card, then obviously some kind of mistake occurred.
-* The best explanation is that the chop move was never intended in the first place.
-* Thus, when this happens, the player should "undo" the chop move.

-### Duplication Responsibility

-* Usually, if a 2 needs to be saved, it is not the responsibility of a player with already-clued 2's in his hand, because they could potentially violate *Good Touch Principle* by cluing it, so they should defer and let someone else on the team do it.
-(The same general concept also applies to cluing playable cards on chop, for example.)
-* However, if all players have a clued 2 in their hand, then someone has to take a risk of violating *Good Touch Principle* in order to satisfy *Save Principle*.
-Who should do it?
-* In this situation, the player who has the least number of matching clued cards should take responsibility.
-If 2+ players are tied, then the player with the more specific type of clue on their card(s) should take responsibility.
-* If 2+ players have the exact same number of clued cards and type of clued cards, then either player should save the card.
-* Example 1:
-  * In a 3 player no-variant game, Alice has a blue 2 on chop that needs to be saved.
-  * Bob has 2 unknown 2's.
-  * Cathy has 1 unknown 2.
-  * Bob should let Cathy perform the save, since 1 matching card is less than 2 matching cards.
-* Example 2:
-  * In a 3 player no-variant game, Alice has a blue 2 on chop that needs to be saved.
-  * Bob has 2 unknown 2's.
-  * Cathy has 2 unknown 2s.
-  * The responsibility is shared, so Bob should perform the clue if Cathy has a good discard, or he can discard and let Cathy do it.
-* Example 3:
-  * In a 3 player no-variant game, Alice has a blue 2 on chop that needs to be saved.
-  * Bob has 2 unknown blue cards.
-  * Cathy has 1 unknown 2s.
-  * Bob should let Cathy perform the save, since 1 matching card is less than 2 matching cards.
-* Example 4:
-  * In a 3 player no-variant game, Alice has a blue 2 on chop that needs to be saved.
-  * Bob has 2 unknown blue cards.
-No blue cards have been played yet, so from Bob's perspective, each blue card has a 1/5 chance of being the blue 2.
-  * Cathy has 2 unknown 2s.
-No 2's have been played yet, so from Cathy's perspective, each 2 has a 1/5 chance of being the blue 2.
-  * The responsibility is shared, so Bob should perform the clue if Cathy has a good discard, or he can discard and let Cathy do it.
-* Example 5:
-  * In a 3 player no-variant game, Alice has a blue 2 on chop that needs to be saved.
-  * Bob has 2 unknown blue cards.
-No blue cards have been played yet, so from Bob's perspective, each blue card has a 1/5 chance of being the blue 2.
-  * Cathy has 2 unknown 2s.
-One 2 has been played already, so from Cathy's perspective, each 2 has a 1/4 chance of being the blue 2.
-  * Thus, it is Cathy's responsibility to save the blue 2.

 <br />

 ## Level 3 - Advanced Strategies